fisharebest/webtrees/readme.txt

 12. If you want to edit your GEDCOM file online, the GEDCOM file must have Write permissions set for the PHP user.
-13. If you want to use the Backup feature of the Upgrade utility in PhpGedView you will need to either set Write permission on the PhpGedView folder itself or create a folder named "backup" with Write permissions.
-Write permissions for the PhpGedView folder can be removed as soon as the backup folder is in place and has the appropriate permissions.
+13. If you want to use the Backup feature of the Upgrade utility in webtrees you will need to either set Write permission on the webtrees folder itself or create a folder named "backup" with Write permissions.
+Write permissions for the webtrees folder can be removed as soon as the backup folder is in place and has the appropriate permissions.
 14. For security you should set the permissions back to Read-only when you